qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i cannot delete emails how can i delete
 - why is it that once i go into a mailbox and delete emails they delete and then re appear and then i have to delete again
 - how do i delete my trash can i do i delete all emails
-- how do a delete an email
+- how do I delete an email
 - app don't delete emails
 - delete all
 - delete all emails